-The EasyPIC v8 for dsPIC30 development board features a clean and intuitive layout, allowing the user to instantly understand how to set it up and how to easily tune it according to needs.
+The EasyAVR v8 development board features a clean and intuitive layout, allowing the user to instantly understand how to set it up and how to easily tune it according to needs.
 The development board is divided into several sections, arranged so that all the related interactive components such as switches, buttons, indicators, and connectors, are logically positioned and grouped together.

 Each section of the development board contains components important for reliable operation of the board itself.
-The Power Supply Unit (PSU), the CODEGRIP programmer/debugger module, and five mikroBUS $^{\text{TM}}$ sockets are located at the upper section of the development board.
-This is where the MCU is powered from, programmed, and interfaced with various Click boards $^{\text{TM}}$.
+The Power Supply Unit (PSU), the CODEGRIP programmer/ debugger module, and five mikroBUS[TM] sockets are located at the upper section of the development board.
+This is where the MCU is powered from, programmed, and interfaced with various Click boards[TM].